robdrimmie/imtg/devlog/rmd/plan.md

   1852 I'm colliding some terminology setting up these tests.
 I made a const named `linearHigherBetter` but it was something else before that maybe I should revert.

   1903 getting drifty. dishes soon anyway. working on setting up the test data arrays of points for those cases

+  1911 dishes time. pick up at `// rmd here`. for some reason `setPoints[0].x` is undefined or something and breaking the test.

+  2114 did a .splice instead of .slice, probably

+  2128 bedtime soon.
+I got it working and under test.
+When I get back I need
+  - better name than `working`
+  - use this behind some of the other functions
+  - figure out better names for the different tests that build on this one